-9. Recommend a final candidate.
-The Dean's Office will aim to respond within two weeks.
-If you have laid out and kept to a clear timeline for this step at the start of the search, the Dean's Office will work to respond to it.
+7. Recommend a final candidate.
+The Dean's office will aim to respond within two weeks.
+If you have laid out and kept to a clear timeline for this step at the start of the search, the Dean's office will work to respond to it.

-No verbal offer should be made to a candidate until the Dean's Office has reviewed and approved your recommendation to extend an offer.
+No verbal offer should be made to a candidate until the Dean's office has reviewed and approved your recommendation to extend an offer.

 Once the department or program has voted on a candidate to recommend to the Dean for hire, a "disposition code" must be provided in Interfolio for each short-listed candidate who does not advance.
 The "status" must be updated for the recommended candidate.
-Then the department should submit the following information (using the fillable PDF shared below) to the relevant Vice Dean:
+Then the department should submit the following information (using the fillable PDF "Recommendation of a Final Candidate" shared below) to the relevant Vice Dean:

-- Summary of the campus visit process and assessment of the finalists. - Tally of the faculty vote and rationale for selecting the top candidate; indication of whether there is an alternate candidate. - Refined understanding of the candidate's strengths and position within their subfield. - Assessment of the impact of this hire on the department's profile. - Likely interactions and possible collaborations with existing faculty.
+- Summary of the campus visit process and assessment of the finalists. - Tally of the faculty vote and rationale for selecting the top candidate; indication of whether any other candidates are deemed above the bar in meriting an offer. - Refined understanding of the candidate's strengths and position within their subfield. - Assessment of the impact of this hire on the department's profile. - Likely interactions and possible collaborations with existing faculty.

-10. Acceptance and initiating the appointment.
+8. Acceptance and initiating the appointment.
 Follows directly from successful search.